 Diagnosing genetic disorders before birth

 Advances in techniques that assess people’s genetic characteristics and increased understanding of human genetics have improved diagnosis of genetic disorders before birth.
 In some cases, genetic disorders that are diagnosed before birth can be treated after birth or sometimes before, which prevents future complications.
 For example, corticosteroids given to the mother before birth may decrease the severity of a type of genetic hormone deficiency in the offspring.

-Genetic screening Genetic Screening Before Pregnancy Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
-Hereditary genetic disorders are disorders of chromosomes or... read more can be used to counsel parents about the risks of passing on a genetic disorder to their offspring.
-Screening can also be used to detect abnormalities in a fetus ( see Prenatal Diagnostic Testing Prenatal Diagnostic Testing Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more ).
+Genetic screening Genetic Counseling and Genetic Testing Before Pregnancy Genetic disorders are caused by abnormalities in one or more genes or chromosomes.
+Some genetic disorders are hereditary and others are spontaneous.
+Hereditary genetic disorders are passed down... read more can be used to counsel parents about the risks of passing on a genetic disorder to their offspring.
+Screening can also be used to detect abnormalities in a fetus (Prenatal Diagnostic Testing Prenatal Testing for Genetic Disorders and Birth Defects Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more ).

 Did You Know...